epibook/epibook.github.io/_posts/2015-03-31-programming-languages.md

 <li>What library would you use in Java if you had to implement a tinyurl service?
 <li>How does STL implement sets?
 <li>How does the library code compute trigonometric functions?
-<li>The strtok(char *s1, char *s2) function in the C standard library successively
-<li>returns occurrences of the characters in s2 in string s1; it returns null
+<li>The strtok(char *s1, char *s2) function in the C standard library successively returns occurrences of the characters in s2 in string s1; it returns null if there are no more occurrences.
-<li>if there are no more occurrences.
-What makes this a dangerous function to use in a multithreaded program?
+<li>What makes this a dangerous function to use in a multithreaded program?
 </ol>

 <h3>Programming language implementation</h3>